TeskaLabs/splang-docs/docs/tutorial.md

 All SP-Lang expressions starts with `!`.

+!!! hint

-_Hint: "Expression" is just an alternative term to "function"._
+	"Expression" is just an alternative term to "function"._

 `!ADD` is the _expression_ for arithmetic *addition* that can sum provided numbers.